Joe Allon

 Joseph Ball Allon (born 12 November 1966) is an English former footballer.
 A striker, he scored 135 goals in 361 league and cup games in a 14-year career in the English Football League.

 Starting his career with Newcastle United in 1984, he failed to break into the first team and moved on to Swansea City three years later.
-After a season with the Swans he signed with Hartlepool United.
-After scoring 50 league goals for the club he transferred to Chelsea in 1991.
+After a season with the Swans, he signed with Hartlepool United.
+After scoring 48 league goals for the club, he transferred to Chelsea in 1991.
 After a season with Chelsea, including a loan spell with Port Vale, he joined Brentford.
-In 1994, he moved back to Port Vale permanently, before moving back to Hartlepool United via Lincoln City in 1995.
+In 1994, he moved back to Port Vale permanently before moving back to Hartlepool United via Lincoln City in 1995.
 He retired in 1998 because of a knee injury.
-He won three promotions with three clubs, and was voted onto the Fourth Division PFA Team of the Year in 1990–91 and won the North-East Footballer of the Year award in 1990-91.
+He won three promotions with three clubs, and was voted onto the Fourth Division PFA Team of the Year in 1990–91 and won the North-East Footballer of the Year award in 1990–91.

 Career

 Newcastle United

-A forward, Allon started his professional career with Newcastle United in 1984, at a time when Jack Charlton was manager at St James' Park.
+Allon joined Newcastle United in 1982 and made his debut in the first team when Jack Charlton was manager in a 2–1 win over Stoke City at St James' Park on 1 December 1984.
 At the end of 1984–85 he starred in the FA Youth Cup final victory over Watford, scoring twice in a game in which Paul Gascoigne also netted a wonder goal.
+He was also capped at England Youth level.
 Allon scored twice in nine First Division games in 1985–86 and 1986–87, before manager Willie McFaul moved him on to Swansea City in August 1987.

 Swansea City

 Terry Yorath's Swans won promotion out of the Fourth Division in 1987–88 after beating Torquay United 5–4 on aggregate in the play-off final.
-During the season Allon also scored against rivals Cardiff City in the South Wales derby, in a 2–2 draw at Vetch Field on New Year's Day.
-He scored 12 times in 40 league and cup appearances in a partnership with Colin Pascoe, before he returned to the North-East to join Hartlepool United in November 1988, as one of Bobby Moncur's first signings as manager.
-Moncur drove from Hartlepool to South Wales to watch the striker in a reserve game and decided to sign him.
+During the season, Allon also scored against rivals Cardiff City in the South Wales derby, in a 2–2 draw at Vetch Field on New Year's Day.
+He scored 12 times in 40 league and cup appearances in a partnership with Colin Pascoe before he returned to the North-East to join Hartlepool United in November 1988 as one of Bobby Moncur's first signings as manager.
+Moncur drove from Hartlepool to South Wales to watch the striker in a reserve team game and decided to sign him.